-- 1. What Co-amoxiclav Tablets are and what they areused for - 2.
+- 1. What Co-amoxiclay Tablet is and what it is used for - 2.
 What you need to know before you take Co-amoxiclav Tablets - 3.
-How to use Co-amoxiclav Tablets. - 4.
+How to take Co-amoxiclav Tablets - 4.
 Possible side effects - 5.
-How to store co-amoxiclay tablets - 6.
-Content of the pack and other information
+How to store Co-amoxiclay tablets - 6.
+Contents of the pack and other information

-1. What Co-amoxiclav Tablets are and what they are used for
+1. What Co-amoxiclay Tablets is and what it is used for